higress-group/openapi-to-mcpserver/README.md

     # ... responseTemplate ...
 ```

 ### Template Overrides for Security

 You can use the `--template` option to:

 - Add new security schemes to `server.securitySchemes`.
 - Override existing security schemes (e.g., to add `defaultCredential`).
 - Override or set `security` requirements for all tools via the `tools.requestTemplate.security` path in your template file.

 If the template defines `server.securitySchemes` or `tools.requestTemplate.security`, these will replace any schemes/requirements derived from the OpenAPI specification.

+## Contributing

+We welcome contributions from the community!
+Please see our [Contributing Guide](CONTRIBUTING.md) for information on how to get started.

+## License

+This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.